These Valentine's Day gifts for long-distance couples keep the love alive

 If chocolate is what they crave, Godiva is the gold standard.

-Magnificent Roses Preserved Gold Kissed Red Roses ($175 for one dozen; 1800flowers.com)
+Magnificent Roses Preserved Gold-Kissed Red Roses ($175 for one dozen; 1800flowers.com)

 Gold certainly ups the wow factor on the classic gift of red roses.
 This collection from 1-800-Flowers is preserved to last for up to six months.